CJGutz/server-infrastructure/README.md

 - Website at [gutzkow.com](https://www.gutzkow.com).
 Image from [unchained](https://github.com/CJGutz/unchained)
 - Vaultwarden passwordmanager
 - Backups of vaultwarden to google drive
+- Nginx and certbot for reverse proxy and letsencrypt certificates

 ## Installation and Setup